qgp-w4rhead/CashEndar/gameplan.md

 - [x] Put "char-count" on the same line as "Payment Type Name"

 - [x] Instead of pulsating all the items of the same payment type, it should pulsate only for the same "payment-item"
-- [ ] Inventory Items Chart is broken in a few key points.
+- [x] Inventory Items Chart is broken in a few key points.
     - Portion Count Line Indicator (Should be equivalent to getEstimatedPortions/depletionRate)
     - Portion Size Line Indicator (Should be equivalent to itemSize/portionSize)

-- [ ] Currently, there is weird calculation being made when the depletionUnit is changed from day to other alternatives.
+- [x] Currently, there is weird calculation being made when the "depletionUnit" is changed from day to other alternatives.
     - Amount should be the same in terms of depletionTime (no math), only the unit should change.

-- [ ] Tumbler-icon doesn't work on Inventory Tracker (doesn't go 90 degree like the other ones)
+- [x] Tumbler-icon doesn't work on Inventory Tracker (doesn't go 90 degree like the other ones)
-- [ ]
+- [X] Resupply button doesn't resupply anymore